wp-plugins/virtual-brick-social-bar-side-widget/readme.txt

 == Frequently Asked Questions ==

-= What about foo bar? =
+= Do I Also Have Pinterest Button =

-Answer to foo bar dilemma.
+Yes You Do!

 == Screenshots ==
 1. Front End Screenshot